BillJr99/Ursinus-CS173/_pages/Projects/proj-final.md

       description: Algorithm Implementation
       preemerging: The algorithm fails on the test inputs due to major issues, or the program fails to compile and/or run
       beginning: The algorithm fails on the test inputs due to one or more minor issues
-      progressing: The algorithm is implemented to solve the problem correctly according to given test inputs, but would fail if executed in a general case due to a minor issue or omission in the algorithm design or implementation
+      progressing: The algorithm is implemented to solve the problem correctly according to given test inputs, but includes only a single class, or would fail if executed in a general case due to a minor issue or omission in the algorithm design or implementation
-      proficient: A reasonable algorithm is implemented to solve the problem which correctly solves the problem according to the given test inputs, and would be reasonably expected to solve the problem in the general case
+      proficient: A reasonable algorithm with multiple classes is implemented to solve the problem which correctly solves the problem according to the given test inputs, and would be reasonably expected to solve the problem in the general case
     - weight: 20
       description: Test Cases
       preemerging: Testing was performed outside of the unit test framework, or not performed at all